iColdPlayer/kasir/readme.md

 CONN_MAX_AGE = 60
 ```

-The languange currently support for Indonesian only, other language coming soon.
+The language currently support for Indonesian only, other language coming soon.

 Thank's for visiting and don't forget to give a star, create an issue or pull request.